The purpose of this standard is to establish the university’s standards for acceptable use of information resources and assets.

 - Accessing or transmitting information that belongs to another user or for which no authorization has been granted;

-- Any attempt to make unauthorized changes to information stored on any University information resource;
+- An attempt to make unauthorized changes to information stored on a university information resource;

-- Unauthorized copying of information stored on any University information resource;
+- Unauthorized copying of information stored on a university information resource;

-- Any action that jeopardizes the confidentiality, integrity or availability of any University computing, communication, or information resource;
+- An action that jeopardizes the confidentiality, integrity or availability of a university computing, communication, or information resource;

-- Any attempt to bypass or aid others in bypassing the University’s information technology security systems and mechanisms without the prior express permission of the owner of that system;
+- An attempt to bypass or aid others in bypassing the university’s information technology security systems and mechanisms without the prior express permission of the owner of that system;

 - Copying or distributing software licensed to UNC Charlotte without authorization;